 Barsana, Uttar Pradesh: Holi with Sticks

 Indian men don't always rule the roost!
 The women of Barsana and Nandgaon villages near Mathura in Uttar Pradesh beat up men with sticks, in what's known as Lathmar Holi celebrations.
 Unfortunately, this event isn't recommended for solo female travelers due to the disgusting behavior of men, who continue to go around molesting women.

-- Tours: Experience Lathmar Holi on this two day tour offered by Breakaway.
-In addition, 1100 Walks usually conducts a day trip to Barsana from Delhi.
+- Tours: Experience Lathmar Holi on this two day tour offered by Jaypore in conjunction with Breakaway In addition, 1100 Walks usually conducts a day trip to Barsana from Delhi.

 02 of 10